Director's Report

 11. Corporate Social Responsibility (CSR)

-The Bank has laid down a Corporate Social Responsibility (CSR) Policy, which is available on our website click here
+The Bank has laid down a Corporate Social Responsibility (CSR) Policy, which is available on our website. click here

 The Bank contributes the higher of 5% of its previous year net profits or 2% of average net profits made during the preceding three financial years to Equitas Development Initiatives Trust (EDIT) and Equitas Healthcare Foundation (EHF), registered Public Charitable Trusts for carrying out CSR activities on its behalf.
-A report is enclosed as Annexure I.
+A report is enclosed as Annexure A.

-The Bank has constituted a CSR Committee which a) recommends to the Board an Annual activity plan in line with the CSR policy and CSR contribution of the Bank for the year.
+a) Recommends to the Board an annual activity plan in line with the CSR policy and CSR contribution of the Bank for the year.

-b) monitors the implementation of the Plan as approved.
+b) Monitors the implementation of the plan as approved.

 c) Reviews and recommends changes to the policy from time to time.